PCnferri/WAGISA25/Readme.md

         finally:
             arcpy.AddMessage('Process completed.')  # Notify completion of the process

-The final step of the process involves notifying the user of the names of their feature class and GeoJSON files, as well as providing the location to access them.
-The script then concludes the Try statement, signaling the end of the process.
-Overall, the task takes approximately 30 seconds to complete, which is a significant time savings compared to performing the steps manually.
+# Conclusion

-This streamlined process has proven to be highly effective in overcoming a major obstacle during the Pierce County Assessor-Treasurer appraiser’s transition from CountyView Web to ArcGIS Pro.
+This streamlined process was highly effective in overcoming a major obstacle during the Pierce County Assessor-Treasurer appraiser’s transition from CountyView Web to ArcGIS Pro.
 Since the initial training, a follow-up session was held to reinforce the previously covered workflows and address any additional questions.
 As a result, the commercial and residential appraisers are now confidently using ArcGIS Pro to review assigned tax parcels in their service areas and carry out critical tasks before conducting physical site assessments.

 Whether your teams are working with large datasets or performing routine tasks, Python can be a powerful tool to navigate complex geospatial work, establish efficiencies, and help users feel empowered while using ArcGIS Pro.

 # About Pierce County
 Pierce County is home to 946,000 residents living within 1,670 square miles.
 Pierce County government operates with 3,855 employees who help make Pierce County a great place to work, play, and raise a family.